techidaily/site-games-able/source/_posts/unlock-a-world-of-entertainment-with-netflixs-games.md

  Netflix's mobile games are premium games you can play on your mobile as long as you're an active Netflix subscriber.
 They're completely free of ads and in-app purchases, meaning you can play them without interruptions, being nagged to upgrade, or putting up with limited functionality.

  For many years, Netflix exclusively offered movies and TV shows, leading it to become one of the biggest streaming services in the world.
 However, in 2021,[Netflix made its first foray into gaming](https://about.netflix.com/en/news/let-the-games-begin-a-new-way-to-experience-entertainment-on-mobile) , releasing a handful of mobile games for existing subscribers.
-Early on, we expressed the opinion that[Netflix's mobile games suck](https://www.makeuseof.com/why-netflix-mobile-games-suck/) , but times have changed.
+Early on, we expressed the opinion that [Netflix's mobile games suck](https://www.makeuseof.com/why-netflix-mobile-games-suck/) , but times have changed.

  The games are available on both Android and iOS, and if you own a Chromebook or tablet, they are also available on those devices.
 Most can be played offline, ensuring you're not burning through data while playing mobile games while you're out and about.